 Play Connects Us

 Connections.
 Our lives are built around them.
 At Landscape Structures, we see it every day.
 Everywhere.
 This is the beauty of play.
 An extraordinary opportunity for interaction and imagination.
 Coordination and cooperation.
 Freedom and fun.
-Play lets us connect to who we are and see our wonder amplified in the connections we make.
+Play connects us to who we are and see our wonder amplified in the connections we make.
 That’s why, in everything we do, we celebrate the beauty of play.

 Celebrating the playful season